jGleitz/markdown-it-prism/testdata/input/fenced-without-language.md

 # Test

-This is a fenced code block without language specification:
+This is a fenced code block:

 ```
 public class Foo() {